PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_signal.md

 * SHUANGER: This is where we should return from the tutorial and interpret the results that we found, comparing against the examples that we had before.

 From the BNG simulation, we can observe that *L* and *T* drop quickly while *LT* increases quickly at the begining of the simulation, and then reach steady state concentrations.
-Plug in the model parameters into our quadratic equation, can you calculate the steady state concentrations and obtain the same results?
+The steady state concentrations match our calculations by hand.

 ![image-center](../assets/images/chemotaxis_tutorial4.png){: .align-center}
 <figcaption>Concentration plot for ligand-receptor dynamics with ODE simulation.
 The concentrations reach a steady state at the end of the simulation. </figcaption>